cetmix/oca-repair/repair_picking_after_done/README.rst

 Configuration
 =============

-No configuration needed for this module.
+To enable automatic transfers for repaired products when a repair order is completed:

+-  Navigate to Repairs → Configuration → Settings.
+-  Enable the **Automatic Transfer on Repair Completion** setting.

+When enabled, internal transfers for repaired products are automatically created and validated upon completing the repair order.

 Usage
 =====

+**Manual Transfers**

-After repair order is done, You will be able to see button "Transfer" on repair order's form view.
-You will be able to create internal transfer between repair location to any destination location.
+1. After a repair order is marked as **Done**, a **Create Transfer** button will appear on the repair order's form view.
+2. Click the Create Transfer button to create an internal transfer for the repaired products.
+3. Specify the destination location and quantity to complete the transfer.

+**Automatic Transfers**

+1. If the **auto_transfer_repair** configuration parameter is enabled, an internal transfer is automatically created and validated when the repair order is marked as **Done**.

 Known issues / Roadmap
 ======================